Anarchid/zkgbai/README.md

 =========
 The git repository contains everything necessary to build the AI except for the ant build tool.

-To compile the AI, simply `cd` to your checkout folder, and run `ant dist`.
+To compile the AI using only `ant`, simply `cd` to your checkout folder, and run `ant dist`.

+Alternatively, you can import the Eclipse .project file.

 Installing
 ==========